sbp-terskikh-lab/MultiProcessTools/README.md

             )
 ```

-In the case of catastrophic failures and the program needs to end, simply use the cleanup method to delete all tempfiles & close all loggers created by & associated with your multiprocesshelper
+In the case of catastrophic failures and the program needs to end, simply use the cleanup method to delete all tempfiles & close all loggers created by & associated with your MultiProcessHelper

 ```python
 ...
 Program catastrophically fails ...